bechbit/tttttttt3/README.md

 - [ ] A warm flushed feeling

 **Rationale:**
+understands that nitroglycerin should not be given to the client if he manifests which sign or symptom?

 ____________________________________________________________

 ### 5. The nurse is caring for a client in the Intensive Care Unit with acute respiratory failure.
+The nurse should expect which ABG results?

 - [x] pH: 7.29; PCO2: 56; PaO2: 83; HCO3: 22
 - [ ] pH: 7.38; PCO2: 40; PaO2: 92; HCO3: 25